netguru/mobile-security-checklist/Handbooks/01-Shared/SE.9-Limit-maximum-input-length.md

 All input fields should be configured properly and have at least basic max length validation.

 ## Solution
 Review all input fields to make sure that their maximum length is correct for specific use cases.
-For example there’s no need to have more than 100 characters for a name or email input.
+For example there’s no need to have more than 100 characters for a name or address input.
 Consider consulting with the backend as most of the time they should have some default characters limit like 255 or other for different cases.
 Try to follow their requirements and your experience when it comes to inputs that are sent to the backend.

 If backend is missing such protection then strongly suggest that it should be added.